 Is popcorn a laxative?

-Popcorn is full of fiber, which can help to keep you regular.
+Popcorn is full of fibre, which can help to keep you regular.
 So, whilst popcorn is not a strong laxative, it can help to relieve constipation.

-Yes, for reasons we’ve already described (very high in fiber, too much oil or butter which is used a flavour), popcorn (especially if eaten in large quantities) can cause a diarrhea.
+Yes, for reasons we’ve already described (very high in fibre, too much oil or butter which is used a flavour), popcorn (especially if eaten in large quantities) can cause a diarrhoea.

 Information on Practical Frugality.com is for education purposes only and is not intended to replace the advice of a professionally trained doctor nor substitute conventional medical service.
 If you have a severe medical condition or health concern, please talk to a physician.